Misogyny in U.S. law and the 2024 election

 There is much to scratch at.

 Donald Trump (asininely toot-tooting his own whistle at a Pennsylvania rally last month) claims he will be women’s “protector” at “a level never seen before,” despite deeming Kamala Harris “dumb” and “mentally impaired” since birth (a two-for-one dog-plus-cat call out), reposting “content … making sexually oriented attacks” on Harris’s professional successes while telling Fox News it’s the Dems who are “demeaning women,” and applauding himself for the 2022 Dobbs decision that overturned Roe, Casey, and a constitutional right to abortion.
-And these are just the latest hits of the tinny troubadour found liable for defamation and rape.
+And these are just the latest hits of the tinny troubadour found liable for defamation and sexual assault.

 His backup band hasn’t sounded much better.